 When someone you know is in need of financing via credit card, they might ask you as a co-signer in order to be approved.

-Here are five reasons why you shouldn’t go through with it.
+Here are five reasons why you should NEVER co-sign for someone.

 You are required by law to pay the bill.